 After visiting Danger and The Island Gallery, there are many ways to end your day.
-You can see a show at Bainbridge Performing Arts, check out Winslow Art Center, go to a concert put on by local non-profit, Spacecraft, or check out seasonal art events at Bloedel Reserve.
+You can see a show at Bainbridge Performing Arts, check out Winslow Art Center, see a movie at Bainbridge Cinemas, or check out seasonal art events at Bloedel Reserve.

-If you are hoping to visit soon, plan your trip around one of the island’s best art events, Paint Out Winslow.
-The annual event, hosted by Winslow Art Center, will take place on September 6-8 and will be focused on historic Bainbridge.
+If you are hoping to visit soon, plan your trip around one of the island’s best art events, Bainbridge Island Plein Air.
 Come to watch local and visiting artists as they paint scenes across the island en Plein air.
 After the painting concludes, participants and observers are welcome to a gallery exhibit and sale of the pieces painted throughout the 3-day event.
 During the art exhibition and awards ceremony, enjoy local wine and chocolate.

 Whatever you choose to do, Bainbridge Island has a wonderful variety of art for you!